Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Ghee is pure butterfat that has been melted and freed from all lactose and milk proteins.

 Therefore, ghee is ultra-clarified butter.
-Since the temperature is high enough to boil the water and brown the milk dry mass, ghee has a nutty taste.
+Ghee has a nutty taste since the temperature is high enough to boil the water and brown the dry milk mass.

 Moreover, ghee is pretty shelf-stable and can be kept for up to one year.
 Primarily in India, ghee was used as a traditional fat for frying.